OpShin/opshin-book/src/language_tour/classes.md

     print(a.birthyear)
 ```

-We can combine isinstance calls and access shared attributes across classes.
+*New in 0.16.0:* We can combine isinstance calls and access shared attributes across classes.

 ```python
 if isinstance(a, Person) or isinstance(a, Animal):